 The conclusions in the EOP reports are not sound for all sites, appearing to be conservative in terms of the potential for mining consequences for some sites given the uncertainties in the surface flow modelling.
-In instances where the model performs poorly (i.e. has important errors), it has been claimed to perform well109, which diminishes the credibility of the modelling.
+Although the errors in model results are generally recognised and reported appropriately, there remain instances where the model performs poorly (i.e. has potential important errors), it has been claimed to perform well143, which diminishes the credibility of the modelling.144

-Between the LW 12 and LW 13 reports, the modellers modify their conclusion regarding the consequences of LW 11 and LW 12 on flows at DCU.
-110 Updating conclusions based on new data is acceptable, but illustrates that there is significant uncertainty in model-based conclusions.
-As well as DCU, there are conclusions for WWL that appear to be on the conservative side and are not consistent with the "reverse onus of proof" recommended in the Southern Coalfield Report (Hebblewhite et al., 2008).
-111
+Between the LW 12 and LW 13 reports, the modellers modify their conclusion regarding the consequences of LW 11 and LW 12 on flows at DCU.145 Updating conclusions based on new data is appropriate, but illustrates that there is significant uncertainty in model-based conclusions.
+As well as DCU, there are conclusions for WWL that appear to be on the conservative side.146,147